 Bespoke multi-disciplinary assessment

-This entails a more complex assessment with one of more of our multi-disciplinary team (comprising of a Clinical Psychologist, Educational Psychologist, Assistant Psychologist and an Occupational Therapist).
+This entails a more complex assessment with one of more of our multi-disciplinary team (comprising of a Clinical Psychologist, an Occupational Therapist and a trained Therapeutic Social Worker).
 The assessment will likely involve the young person, their adoptive parents and a telephone conversation with the young person’s educational setting.
-However, this assessment will be tailored to the family’s needs based on the information received at the point of referral and information received in a pre-assessment screening pack.
+However, this assessment will be tailored to the family’s needs based on the information received at the point of referral.

 A Therapeutic Plan will be created following the assessment, which will be discussed with you in a feedback session.
-The Therapeutic Plan will be used to guide any recommended therapeutic intervention and would require a social worker’s application to the Adoption Support Fund.
-Our Educational Psychologist would be able to support the recommendations being understood within the educational settings.
+The Therapeutic Plan will be used to guide any recommended therapeutic intervention.

 We offer a range of therapies at the Atrium.
 These include, but are not limited to: